 - At what time and how much did you eat?

 If you are sure you are innocent and sober, take the test, Epstein says.
 “They will release you, and you will save a lot of time and expense.”

 However, “if you know you will fail the test at a level well above the legal limit of .08, it is generally not a good idea to submit,” he says.
 “It is very strong evidence against you, and in New York, if you are above .18, the punishment goes up.”

-And if you want to reach out to a legal expert in the moment?
-“You have the right to speak to an attorney before you blow, but it is a very limited right,” says Daniel A. McGuinness, an attorney in New York City.
+And if you want to reach out to a DWI defense lawyer in the moment for legal advice?
+“You have the right to speak to an attorney before you blow, but it is a very limited right,” says Daniel A. McGuinness, a DWI lawyer in New York City.
 “The police aren’t going to reach out to legal aid for you.
 You have to have an attorney you can dial up 24/7.”